 Even if you take the technological aspect out of the equation, the similarities in the sheer enthusiasm of the fans is enough to blur the lines between the events.
 The competitive yet collegial atmosphere outside the arena right before Eurovision is nearly indistinguishable from that of an old-fashioned tailgate party with football fans (and, in Düsseldorf, where you could grab a bratwurst and a beer before the show, it felt just like home).
 Putting on a Jedward wig or waving a Georgian flag is really only a half-step away from hoisting a vuvuzela and painting ‘Skol, Vikings!’ on your chest.
 Whether you’re watching from your living room, gathering for a party, in a bar, or the stadium itself, the energy sweeps you up and doesn’t let go until the final points have been tallied.

 Speaking of points, shows like Eurovision, the Super Bowl, the Academy Awards, or any number of major events lend themselves to “armchair quarterbacking”, where journalists and fans alike will throw statistics, facts, and anecdotes around just like confetti in a wind machine.
-(Speaking of which, have you seen our latest piece on the statistical analysis of the running order?)
+(Speaking of which, have you seen our latest piece on ?)
 After a few rounds of beers, everybody knows that “it’s all political!”, “Pastora Soler needed pyrotechnics when she had her key-change!”, “the Ravens should have gone for a field goal!” or “Ben Affleck was screwed out of a Best Director nomination!”

 Professional sports aren’t just ‘games, in the same way that Eurovision isn’t just ‘a TV show’.
 The blend of history, passion and variety of opinion in these pastimes lead to ample opportunities for debate and discussion.
 And both are genuine contests, keeping score, aiming to treat everyone fairly, and declaring a winner on the night.